devacuk/devacuk.github.io/index.md

 title: We make stuff
 ---
 # We make stuff
-## dev.ac.uk: a unique free event by and for developers - Save the date
+## dev.ac.uk: a unique free event by and for developers

 UCISA and Jisc are working with the developer community to create a unique event that combines continuing professional development with exposure to the latest in emerging technologies, and gives developers who attend the opportunity to showcase their creativity.

+__Register your interest:__

+Please use <a href="https://survey.vovici.com/se/31A1841621F17639">this survey link</a> to register your interest and to make suggestions for sessions.

 __Are you... ?__
  * A Moodle hacking Learning Technologist?
  * An HPC thrashing Research Software Engineer?